 - Are there any information sessions this year?

-We have moved our information sessions online this year, so you can watch it at a time that is convenient for you at the top of this page.
+We have moved our information sessions online, so you can watch them at a time that is convenient for you at the top of this page.

 - The application won't load my essay answer.
 What do I do?

-The essay field is big enough for 1 to 2 standard paragraphs.
+The essay field is big enough for 1500 characters.
 Please be sure to avoid contractions, bullets, or special symbols as those do not export properly into our scoring applications.
 Simply copying your answers to the notepad can help the cut/paste be cleaner.

 - How do I know my application was submitted correctly?

-After you submit your application you will receive a confirmation email with a link to the information session to watch.
+After you submit your application you will receive a confirmation email.

 - When will you check grades?